Know Why You Should Drink Ashwagandha With Milk

 For osteoarthritis1

-Two grams Ashwagandha powder, kapikacchu and black sesame seeds in 5 gms warm milk.
+Two grams of Ashwagandha powder, kapikacchu, and black sesame seeds in 5 gms of warm milk.

 For nutritional deficiency in children